Azure/iot-edge-v1/core/devdoc/pubsub_bus_requirements.md

 ```C
 void MessageBus_IncRef(MESSAGE_BUS_HANDLE bus);
 ```
-MessageBus_Clone creates a clone of the message bus handle.
+MessageBus_Clone creates a clone of the message broker handle.

 **SRS_MESSAGE_BUS_13_108: [** If `bus` is `NULL` then `MessageBus_IncRef` shall do nothing. **]**